 How much does it cost after the Trial?

-Our programs start as low as $45 and move up to $195 a month.
+Our programs start as low as $80.00 and move up to $140 a month.
 When you come in for your Free Class, you and a staff member will sit down and work out a plan that helps you achieve what you want and works within your schedule and budget.
-In addition to our monthly fees we also 6- and 12-month term Program Memberships to our students.
+In addition to our monthly fees we also 6- and 12-month term Program Memberships as well as 10, 20 and 40 Class Passes to our students

 What is the minimum age to start martial arts?

 We have children in our Junior Kids program that started when they were 3 years old.
-Children develop at different speeds and some children are ready at 3 while others are ready at 3 years of age or a little older.
+Children develop at different speeds and while some children are ready at 3 others might have to be a little older.

 Can I get hurt doing martial arts?